-This HKSA is premised on the basis that the firm is subject to HKSQC 1 or to national requirements that are at least as demanding.
+This HKSA is premised on the basis that the firm is subject to HKSQC 1.
 (Ref: Para.
 A1)

 - 3. Within the context of the firm's system of quality control, engagement teams have a responsibility to implement quality control procedures that are applicable to the audit engagement and provide the firm with relevant information to enable the functioning of that part of the firm's system of quality control relating to independence. - 4.
 Engagement teams are entitled to rely on the firm's system of quality control, unless information provided by the firm or other parties suggests otherwise.
 (Ref: Para.
 A2)